Why Evangelical Community Churches Aren’t What They Appear To Be

 February 27, 2025

-For many years, before joining the New Church, I was an Evangelical and went to a Church called Foursquare, and after that, a few years later, to one called South Mountain Community Church, or SMCC.
+For many years before coming to the New Church, I was an Evangelical.
+I attended a church called Foursquare, and later, for several years, South Mountain Community Church, or SMCC.

-There were many things I liked and still like about Evangelical community churches, such as SMCC, especially the music.
-I also liked that, among Protestant churches, community churches tended to focus less on the false doctrines of exceptionalism and focused more on Christian community that transcended denominational lines.
-Because of this, even after I joined the New Church, I thought about attending SMCC occasionally in order to enjoy the music and the community, but I ultimately decided against it for these reasons:
+There were many things I appreciated, and still appreciate, about Evangelical community churches like SMCC, especially the music.
+I also valued the fact that, among Protestant churches, community churches often placed less emphasis on denominational exceptionalism and more on a shared Christian life that crossed institutional boundaries.
+For that reason, even after I became part of the New Church, I considered attending SMCC from time to time, largely for the music and sense of community.

 If you’re curious what those fallacies are, I did a quick summary of them here: Examining Ideas Most Christians Misunderstand.

-After coming to these realizations, I took a moment to quickly look again at SMCC’s Statement of Beliefs page to see if there were as many problems as I suspected, as I knew there were serious problems with Protestant churches broadly, as Swedenborg often pointed out in his writings.
-And, sure enough, I found the same problems, albeit they were cleverly masked behind subtle language and turns of phrase.
-Realizing this, I decided that I should point these out and shine a light on them.
-In earlier articles, for example, I’ve pointed out many of the subtle deceptions being posed by the presidency and founders of the Mormon Church, and yet, the Evangelicals were teaching in similar falsities and their deceptions needed to also be exposed.
-After further investigation, I realized that they’re proposed doctrinal solutions aren’t really any better than the Mormons are in this respect, even though they claim to be a viable alternative for those who have left or who are leaving Mormonism in Utah or elsewhere.
-This is a shrewd pretense, because many people in Utah who’ve become disenchanted with Mormonism because of its masking of the truth, turn to SMCC for what they believe to be the truth; but they’re jumping from one frying pan and into another.
+After coming to these realizations, I took a moment to look again at SMCC’s Statement of Beliefs page to see whether there were as many problems as I suspected.
+I already knew there were serious issues with Protestant churches broadly, as Swedenborg often pointed out in his writings, and it didn’t take long to confirm the same pattern here.
+The problems were present, though carefully concealed behind subtle language and strategic turns of phrase.
+Seeing this, I decided that these issues needed to be brought into the open and examined plainly.
+In earlier articles, for example, I have pointed out many of the subtle deceptions advanced by the presidency and founders of the Mormon Church.
+What became clear, however, was that Evangelicals were teaching comparable falsities, and these too required exposure.
+With further investigation, it became evident that their proposed doctrinal solutions are not meaningfully better than Mormonism’s in this respect, despite claims that they offer a viable alternative for those leaving the LDS Church in Utah or elsewhere.
+This is a shrewd pretense.
+Many who grow disenchanted with Mormonism because of its masking of truth turn to SMCC believing they have found clarity, yet in reality they are merely jumping from one frying pan into another.

 You’re now likely wondering how and why that is, and so below is my analysis, and I’ll reveal the reasons why Evangelical churches aren’t in alignment with the Lord’s doctrine any more than Catholics, Mormons, Protestants broadly, or any of the Old Churches.
 I’ve split up each of their belief statements into its own section; each section begins with an Evangelical statement of belief by SMCC, and then follows with a response and with quotes by Swedenborg, who speaks from the Lord.
 These make for a good review so that you’re able to catch on to the phrasing that they use, and my hope in writing this article is so that you can see through these turns of phrase, realize the problems underneath of them, and not fall prey to them.